heligone/spinorialBall/README.md

 The geometric 3D print STL files come from https://www.thingiverse.com/thing:2998199

-A hole is digged inside each of the 32 pieces to allow for LED placement.
+A hole is dug inside each of the 32 pieces to allow for LED placement.

 ![truncatedIcosahedron (Small)](https://user-images.githubusercontent.com/16895004/206514382-efd9a7dd-20b6-4837-b7e5-bccffe0437c5.jpg)